ryanrhymes/owl_guide/book/chapter/broadcast.rst

 Broadcasting Operation
 =================================================

 Indexing, slicing, and broadcasting are three fundamental functions in `Ndarray module <https://github.com/ryanrhymes/owl/blob/master/src/owl/dense/owl_dense_ndarray_generic.mli>`_.
 This chapter introduces the broadcasting operation in Owl.
-For indexing and slicing, please refer to `[this Chapter] <slicing>`_.
+For indexing and slicing, please refer to :doc:`[this Chapter] <slicing>`.